Topics: Finance and Accounting Transformation, Procure-to-pay cycle

 Written By Priyanka Rout

 Traditionally, it wasn’t seen as particularly glamorous or strategic—just a necessary function to make sure materials and supplies were on hand when needed.
 But that’s all changing.
-Today, procurement stands at the center of a storm, driven by rising costs, supply shortages, and global market pressures.
+Today, procurement support services are at the center of a storm, driven by rising costs, supply shortages, and global market pressures.

 Gone are the days when chief procurement officers (CPOs) were tucked away in the back office, focused solely on compliance and cost reduction.
 Now, they’re front and center, innovating with data analytics and new technologies to make procurement faster and more efficient.